jiaohehu/NPreview/DOC-diagram.md

     Draw a shape at each path point.

+  + draw - draw an existing path
+  + draw.dblarrow - draw a double-arrow
+  + draw.arrow - draw a forward arrow
+  + draw.fill - do a fill for an existing path
+  + draw.filldraw - do a filldraw for an existing path

+    This command will either draw, filldraw, fill, drawdblarrow, or drawarrow depending on the
+    command option for it.

   + circle - draw/fill the full circle area
   + circle.ht - draw/fill the half circle area at the top
   + circle.hb - draw/fill the half circle area at the bottom